 The incapacitated grantor’s healthcare agent under the healthcare power of attorney will make the decision as to whether the grantor is incapacitated, along with a concurring opinion of at least one physician.
 If no healthcare agent is available, then the person you name in this section will make this decision.

 The language in your document will depend on what you choose to happen upon the first death of a grantor.
-If you select the option for the deceased grantor’s property to transfer to the surviving grantor, then your document will reflect that the surviving grantor will retain the right to change or revoke the trust at any time.
+If you indicate the deceased grantor’s property will transfer to the surviving grantor, then your document will reflect that the surviving grantor will retain the right to change or revoke the trust at any time.

 If you choose not to select this option, then upon the first death of a grantor the trustee will divide all trust property into two separate trusts, and the deceased grantor’s trust will become irrevocable.
 This will prevent the surviving grantor from altering the deceased grantor’s trust.